Chios expedition: Initial campaign

 The expedition assembled at the island of Psara, near Chios, which likewise had been captured and ravaged by the Ottomans in 1824.
 The expeditionary force landed on Chios on 17 October, facing the Ottoman garrison of 2,000 men under Yusuf Pasha.
 The next day, the Greek fleet under Thomas Cochrane offloaded further 5 mortars and 1,000 shells.
 The Greek expedition had already caused the reaction of the Great Powers, whose admirals in the Aegean on 12 October had issued a proclamation opposing any renewed uprising on Chios.
 Undeterred, Fabvier defeated the first Ottoman forces that opposed him, forcing them to shut themselves in the medieval Castle of Chios, which he laid siege to.
 The siege was incomplete, however, as Fabvier lacked a fleet to blockade the fortress from the sea as well.

 Α serious problem that Fabvier was facing was the order from the French admiral Henri de Rigny to quit and leave.
 Fabvier replied that he only took orders from the Greek government.
 On 5 November 1827 he was reinforced by the cavalry under the philhellene Portuguese colonel Antonio Figueira d'Almeida.
 A few days later the famed mine-digger Konstantinos Lagoumitzis came to the island in order to help undermine the walls of the castle.

 At the same time, Fabvier launched raids on the Anatolian shores, and prepared a large-scale attack on the port of Çeşme, in conjunction with a fireship attack under Konstantinos Kanaris against the ships in port there.
-In the event, string winds prevented the execution of this operation.
+In the event, strong winds prevented the execution of this operation.
 A similar raid against the environs of Smyrna was thwarted after the brig Sotir sunk in a storm on 6 January 1828.